 Low Light Performance and Movie Mode

-Against comparable cameras, the Nikon D3300 DSLR works very well in low light photography situations.
+Against comparable cameras, the Nikon D3300 DSLR works very well in low-light photography situations.
+With an ISO range of ISO 100-12,800, the D3000 performs well in low-light settings.
 Incorrect pixels (called noise) are minimal in dark scenes, whether you choose to use the D3300’s popup flash unit or to increase the ISO setting close to the camera’s maximum native setting of 12800.
 (An extended ISO setting of 25600 is available too, but it does provide quite a bit of noise.)
 You also can add an external flash to the camera’s hot shoe.

-With full-time autofocus, the D3300’s movie recording capabilities are stronger than other entry-level DSLRs.
-You’ll have access to full HD recording with the Nikon D3300 at up to 60 frames per second, which is above average performance against similarly priced models.
+With full-time autofocus, the D3300’s movie/video recording capabilities are stronger than other entry-level DSLRs.
+You’ll have access to full HD recording with the Nikon D3300 at up to 60 frames per second, which is above-average performance against similarly priced models.

 Battery life is one area where the D3300 easily wins a Nikon D3300 vs. Canon T5i comparison.
 Nikon estimates that the D3300 can record up to 700 photos per battery charge, whereas the T5i is rated for up to 440 shots per charge.

 Keep in mind that those battery life estimates are primarily for using these DSLR cameras in viewfinder mode and not Live View mode.
-Testing shows that using Live View mode causes the battery life to be about half for the D3300 of what you’ll receive by using the camera primarily in viewfinder mode.
+Research shows that using Live View mode causes the battery life to be about half for the D3300 of what you’ll receive by using the camera, primarily in viewfinder mode.

 DSLR cameras can be expensive, especially when you add in the costs of extra gear beyond the camera body, such as lenses and flash units.
 So if you need a versatile DSLR camera at a low price point, the Nikon D3300 DSLR is a great option.
-It provides 24.2 megapixels of resolution and very good image quality, which is great to find in a DSLR camera under $500.
-When matching this model against its predecessor, the Nikon D3300 vs. D3200 comparison shows the D3300 has longer battery life and better low light image quality, both of which are desirable features.
+The kit lens is surprisingly good, and it provides 24.2 megapixels of resolution and very good image quality, which is great to find in a DSLR camera under $500.
+When matching this model against its predecessor, the Nikon D3300 vs. D3200 comparison shows the D3300 has longer battery life and better low-light image quality, both of which are desirable features.
 The D3300 has a good form factor and a slightly lighter camera body than the D3200 too, meaning those who own the older camera may find that an upgrade to the D3300 — which made our best DSLR cameras list — is a smart idea.